Josh01Hall/Rubiks-Cube/README.md

 TO DO LIST:

 Short Term:
-- Finish cube turns, need to move references to individual pieces after each turn
+- Finish rotation, modify rotational axes so turns rotate about the relative axes of the cube
-- Finish turns, need to account for rotation of entire cube
+- Remove hard coding in visualise, definitely doable
 - Integrate visualiser with backend cube representation

 Long Term:
 - Create solver
-- Long term, proper move window gui improvements
+- Proper move window gui improvements